Scheduled Online Training

 Working with review team members?

-Once you have accepted the inviation and are part of the review, you can add co-reviewers.
+Once you have accepted the invitation and are part of the review, you can add co-reviewers.

-2. Click on “Invite another reviewer” and enter your reviewer’s first name and email address to invite them.
+Click on “Invite another reviewer” and enter your reviewer’s first name and email address to invite them.
+You can invite internal and external reviewers to work.

 More about Covidence